let-def/ocamllex-refill/refill-purpose.md

 to:

-    rule entry_name arg1 = refill {refill_expression} parse
+    rule entry_name arg1 = refill {refill_function} parse
       | ...

 ### General idea

-[refill_expression] is a function which will be invoked by the lexer immediately before refilling the buffer.
+`refill_function` is a function which will be invoked by the lexer immediately before refilling the buffer.
 The function will receive as arguments the continuation to invoke to resume the lexing, as well as all other values to be passed to the continuation.